 - Monitor to Measure Improvement: Effective cybersecurity education requires much more than an occasional day of training.
 A business must commit to ongoing monitoring and testing.
 Information generated from those activities needs to feed into regular updates to staff as well as improvements to the next training.
 Employees should be encouraged to communicate frequently about cybersecurity and to quickly notify managers of potential threats that they identify.
 Visible indicators of success should be included around the office, such as whiteboard postings noting “[X number] of threats turned away this week/month/year.”

 The cyber threats that businesses face change so quickly that educating and empowering a workforce to protect against them is an ongoing operation, not just a scheduled training session.
 Our team of cybersecurity experts can help you build and maintain a sustainable technical and human powered defense system.

-For more information on how we can help you strengthen your human cybersecurity firewalls to match your technological ones, please contact us at (phone) or via the link, at right.
+For more information on how we can help you strengthen your human cybersecurity firewalls to match your technological ones, please contact us at 716-600-3724 or below.